vchoutas/smplx/README.md

 ### SMPL and SMPL+H setup

-The loader gives the option to use any of the SMPL-X, SMPL+H and SMPL models.
+The loader gives the option to use any of the SMPL-X, SMPL+H, SMPL, and MANO models.
 Depending on the model you want to use, please follow the respective download instructions.
-To switch between SMPL, SMPL+H and SMPL-X just change the *model_path* or *model_type* parameters.
+To switch between MANO, SMPL, SMPL+H and SMPL-X just change the *model_path* or *model_type* parameters.
 For more details please check the docs of the model classes.
 Before using SMPL and SMPL+H you should follow the instructions in [tools/README.md](./tools/README.md) to remove the Chumpy objects from both model pkls, as well as merge the MANO parameters with SMPL+H.